zz85/packet_radar/README.md

 This started as a weekend project project for
 - playing around with rust
-- playing around with understanding packets
+- exploring and understanding some network protocol details
 - playing around with visualizations, animations and simulations

 If you like this, you may also be interested in [Space Rader](https://github.com/zz85/space-radar), a disk space visualization app.